 A toxic sibling can cause havoc in the family dynamics and needs to be kept at arm’s length for your own sanity.

-The narcissist personality disorder is on a spectrum, and there are lots of different types, overt, covets, grandiose, vulnerable, cerebral, classic, malignant, all lack empathy, all feel self-entitled, they all exploit people.
+The narcissist personality disorder is on a spectrum.
+There are lots of different types, overt, covets, grandiose, vulnerable, cerebral, classic, malignant, all lack empathy, all feel self-entitled, and they all exploit people.
 Some are potentially dangerous, although some are more extreme and more dangerous than others.